-The Program in Latina/o Studies offers a 15-credit hour Graduate Certificate Program.
-This certificate is intended for U-M graduate-level students in LS&A departments and professional schools.
-The goal of the Certificate in Latina/o Studies is to provide a structured program of study for graduate students in programs such as American Culture, History, Spanish, Women's Studies, and English (and others) and in the Professional Schools (Law, Public Health, Education, Social Work, Public Policy, etc.) with in-depth interdisciplinary understanding of the field.
+The Program in Latina/o Studies offers a 12-credit hour Graduate Certificate Program focusing on the study of Latina/o experience within the U.S. and in a transnational perspective.
+The goal of the Certificate in Latina/o Studies is to provide a structured program of study for graduate students in programs such as American Culture, Anthropology, Comparative Literature, English, History, Linguistics, Political Science, Psychology, Screen Arts and Cultures, Sociology, Spanish, and Women's Studies and in the Professional Schools (Business, Education, Law, Medicine, Natural Resources and the Environment, Nursing, Public Health, Public Policy, Social Work, etc.) with in-depth interdisciplinary understanding of the field.
 The Certificate Program is particularly useful to graduate students whose academic and career trajectories require area-focused knowledge and training.

 Admission: Admissions will take place once a year.
 The Latina/o Studies Advisory Committee will review applications on March 15 for the following semester.